 Europeans can also have FordPass Connect embedded modem technology that turns the vehicle into a mobile WiFi hotspot with connectivity for up to 10 devices.

 Driver assistance features include ACC with Stop & Go, Speed Sign Recognition, Lane-Centering and Active Park Assist 2.
 The new Focus also gets Adaptive Front Lighting System (full-LED headlamps) that adjusts the headlight beam angle and intensity to match the driving environment.

-Safety kit includes Pre-Collision Assist with Pedestrian and Cyclist Detection, Evasive Steering Assist, Blind Spot Information System with Cross Traffic Alert, Rear wide-view camera and Wrong Way Alert.
-Ford anticipates a five-star safety rating for the new Focus, supported by a 40 per cent increase in front crash load capability from the new C2 platform.
+Further safety systems include Pre-Collision Assist with Pedestrian and Cyclist Detection, Evasive Steering Assist, Blind Spot Information System with Cross Traffic Alert, Rear wide-view camera and Wrong Way Alert.
+Ford anticipates a five-star safety rating for the new Focus, supported by a 40% increase in front crash load capability from the new C2 platform.

 Transmission is an 8-speed automatic that adapts shift patterns to driving style, or a 6-speed manual.